youssef-kishk/whatsapp-automated-system-/README.md

 ## **How to use**
-It's so simple just run the python script, follow the steps in the console and check your whhatsapp to notice the messages being sent.
+It's so simple just run the python script, follow the steps in the console then check your whatsapp to notice the messages being sent.